hardin47/website/Math154/_book/08-classification.md

 4. Keep repeating the process until a stopping criterion is reached - for example, until no region contains more than 5 observations.

-#### (Avoiding) Overfitting
+#### (Avoiding) Overfitting {-}

 Ideally, the tree would not overfit the training data.
 One could imagine how easy it would be to grow the tree over the training data so as to end up with terminal nodes which are completely homogeneous (but then don't represent the test data).

 See the following (amazing!) demonstration for intuition on model validation / overfitting:  http://www.r2d3.us/visual-intro-to-machine-learning-part-2/

 One possible algorithm for building a tree is to split based on the reduction in RSS (or Gini index, etc.) exceeding some (presumably high) threshold.
 However, the strategy is known to be short sighted, as a split later down the tree may contain a large amount of information.
 A better strategy is to grow a very large tree $T_0$ and then prune it back in order to obtain a subtree.
-We use cross validation to build the subtree so as to not overfit the data.
+Use cross validation to build the subtree so as to not overfit the data.

 ******